Bruce Mendenhall

-Bruce D. Mendenhall (born April 14, 1951) is a convicted American murderer and serial killer.
-He was arrested in Tennessee in July 2007 – and found guilty in 2010 – for the June 26, 2007 murder of Sara Hulbert.
-The body was found by the security guard on duty that night.
-A long haul trucker, his truck was found to contain the blood of numerous other murdered or missing women.
+Bruce Delane Mendenhall (born April 14, 1951) is a convicted American serial killer.
+He was arrested in Tennessee in July 2007 and found guilty in 2010 of the June 26, 2007 murder of Sara Hulbert.
+A long haul trucker, Mendenhall's truck was found to contain the blood of numerous other murdered or missing women.
 He has been charged with the murders of three other women at truck stops in Alabama, Indiana and Tennessee.
 He is still under investigation for murders in Georgia, Illinois, New Mexico, Oklahoma, and Texas.

 Biography

 Mendenhall grew up in Crawford County, Illinois.
-He was married with two daughters.
+He was married with two daughters and a son.

 Arrest

-A resident of Albion, Illinois, Mendenhall was arrested at the TA truck stop on Interstate 24 in Nashville, Tennessee on July 12, 2007 after Detective Sgt.
+A resident of Albion, Illinois, Mendenhall was arrested at the TA truck stop on Interstate 24 in Nashville, Tennessee, on July 12, 2007, after Detective Sgt.
 Pat Postiglione spotted a truck that matched surveillance footage from the night Sara Nicole Hulbert was murdered at the same truck stop.
-Upon inspection of the vehicle, a large quantity of bloody clothing and identification and personal effects of an Indianapolis woman, who went missing the day before, was found in a plastic sack along with blood spots scattered around the inside of his cab to include the steering wheel and even on his hands when arrested and Mendenhall was taken into custody.
-Police catalogued 300 items from the truck including a rifle, knives, handcuffs, latex gloves, several weapons cartridges, black tape, a nightstick, and sex toys.
+Upon inspection of the vehicle, a large quantity of bloody clothing and identification and personal effects of an Indianapolis woman, who had gone missing the day before, was found in a plastic sack along with blood spots scattered around the inside of his cab, including even the steering wheel and his hands.
+Mendenhall was arrested and taken into custody.
+Police catalogued 300 items from the truck, including a rifle, knives, handcuffs, latex gloves, several weapons cartridges, black tape, a nightstick, and sex toys.
 Sampling of these items turned up the DNA of five different women.
 On August 2, 2007, Mendenhall waived his right to a preliminary hearing.